wongsitu/Monument-part3/README.md

 #### Starter Code

-Images that you'll need to recreate on the blog have been provided in the Starter Code folder.
+Images that you'll need to recreate on the blog have been provided in the Starter Code folder in the pt-1 folder.
 This folder contains images you'll use today, as well as images you'll use when you build the landing page.

 #### Suggested Ways to Get Started